Relative Severi inequality for fibrations of maximal Albanese dimension over curves: Some results about

 \begin{prop} With the above notation, we have

 \end{prop}

 \begin{proof} From the above construction, we know that for any $m > 0$, the morphism $\sigma_m: B_m \to B$ is \'etale.
 By the projection formula,

-where $T_m(B)$ is the subgroup of $\Pic^0(B)$ consisting of all $m$-torsion line bundles on $B$.
-There is a natural injective morphism
+where $T_m(B) \subset \Pic^0(B)$ is the subgroup of all $m$-torsion line bundles on $B$.
+There is a natural injective group homomorphism

 given by the pull-back of $f$, where $T_m(X) \subset \Pic^0(X)$ is the subgroup of all $m$-torsion line bundles on $X$.
-Observe that when $m$ is a sufficiently large prime number, we also have the following splitting:
+Let $m$ be a sufficiently large prime number, and let $X'_m = X \times_B B_m$.
+Then we have the following commutative diagram: